 Three Day Wellington Itinerary: Enjoy the Capital of New Zealand

 Wellington Activities Morning Day 1: Cable Car, Museums, Gardens

-Begin your adventure with a short ride on New Zealand’s only funicular railway.
+Begin your adventure with a short ride on New Zealand’s only funicular railway that runs from the centre of town on Lambton Quay uphill for 612m.
 You will find the entrance to the cable car is on Lambton Quay.
 Once the city’s waterfront, today Lambton Quay is the heart of the shopping district.
 Turn at Cable Car Lane and purchase a one-way ticket.